-The weight system as detailed above may be too complex when the monitoring needs are basic.
-To deal with this situation, a new simple mode is available on the service configuration since the 5.1 version.
+The weight system as detailed above may be too complex when monitoring needs are quite basic.
+To deal with this situation, a new simple mode is available on the service configuration since version 5.1.

-In this mode the only configuration needed is to select which elements are critical and which not.
+In this mode, the only configuration needed is to select which elements are critical and which not.
 Only the critical elements will be taken into account when calculating the service status and only the critical status of the critical elements will have value.
-The service will go to warning when 50% of the critical elements reach critical status.
-When 50% of the critical elements in critical are surpassed, the service will go to critical.
+The service will go into warning when 50% of the critical elements reach critical status.
+When 50% of the critical elements in critical are surpassed, the service will go into critical.

 - Router as critical element.

 - Printer as non critical element.